joelsmith-2019/jordle/README.md

 Joel's Version of Wordle

 # Features
-- Error Page (404): take them back to home page (show a silly goose)
 - Play with Friends Version (Features a 'Share' Button)

 # Bugs
+- None

+# Solved
 - Ensure random word chosen is in the dictionary!

-# Solved
+- Error Page (404): take them back to home page (show a silly goose)
 - Win / Loss effect
 - Win / Loss description with generic stats
 - Play loading effect when start game is selected